martinbuberl/awscommunitynordics/docs/communityday-fin2023.md

   <a name="tickets"></a>
   <h2 class="mt-4">Tickets and registration</h2>
   <p>Tickets for AWS Community Day in Helsinki are free.
-That's right, free!
-Registration details will become available in February 2023.</p>
+That's right, free! </p>
+  <p>Event is currently sold out and we are humbled by the massive interest in our event.
+If you are interested in attending, sign up on the waitlist on the registration page from the link below.
+Some tickets always get cancelled, so you still might have a chance!</p>
   <h2 class="display-5 mt-4"><a class="btn btn-lg btn-primary" href="https://www.eventbrite.com/e/aws-community-day-nordics-20th-of-april-2023-helsinki-tickets-536734576567" role="button">Registration is open</a></h2>
   <a name="agenda"></a>
   <h2 class="mt-4">Agenda</h2>